gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 exits are `DeadEndNodes` which mirror the function of empty nodes in a linked-list.
 All other nodes are extensions of the abstract class `AbstractRoomNode`.
-This abstract representation of a `Node` interface implements the bulk of the functionality related to building the maze, which is done recursively.
+This abstract representation of a `Node` interface implements the bulk of the functionality related to building and navigating the maze, which is done recursively.
 There are three classes which extend this
 class:
 - `StandardRoomNode` - Has no gold and is not a thief.
 Effectively an empty room
 - `GoldRoomNode` - This node contains gold which a player may pick up